Cinemagraphe

 Antecedents

 Although a unique movie star, she had many antecedents, at times seeming like a combination of the teenage Shirley Temple, Ann Sheridan, Veronica Lake and Rhonda Fleming, and that's just scratching the surface.
-Her onscreen portrayals patch together elements of Mae West to Susan Hayward, but she simplifies all of it, creating ambiguity that allows movie goers to interject what they wanted to be there, for good or ill.
+Her onscreen portrayals patch together elements of Mae West to Susan Hayward, but she simplifies all of it, creating ambiguity that allows movie goers to interject what they wanted to be there, for good or ill, something that the most peculiarly gifted of the Hollywood performers could do.

 An inveterate movie watcher while growing up, Monroe synthesized her impression of whatever a movie star actress is and combined it with her own natural talents.
 She had an instinct for what she might be able to get away with in a time when cultural rules and stigmas were changing, and she played for sympathy in many roles while simultaneously being the object of desire.
 It was a money-making system, though whether she was even aware of the formula in those terms is doubtful.